neo Rename - Simple handling, powerful features.

 Generates an SEO-friendly filename from the title

-Enter a name - neo Rename does the rest:
+Enter name - neo Rename does the rest:

 - Umlauts & special characters are replaced or removed

-"File Name 🎉" → file-name-party-popper.jpg - Consistent formatting with dashes & extension
+"File Name 🎉" → file-name-party-popper.jpg - Consistent notation with hyphens & suffix

 "my image.jpeg" → my-image.jpg - Automatic capitalization with title capitalization